backstage/community/backstage-community-sessions/README.md

 <!-- When updating this doc, please make sure that a new issue already exists for the next meetup -->

-## ✨ Upcoming: Nov 22, 2023 ✨
+## ✨ Upcoming: Dec 20, 2023 ✨

-See details and propose topics to discuss - https://github.com/backstage/community/issues/111
+See details and propose topics to discuss - https://github.com/backstage/community/issues/116

 ## Sep 27, 2023